jeanfeydy/global-divergences/readme.md

 Thanks to the [KeOps library](https://www.kernel-operations.io), our routines scale up to batches of 1,000,000 samples, **without memory overflows**.

-N.B.: As of today, KeOps is still in beta; the 0.1 version will be released on [pip](https://pypi.org/project/pykeops/) by the end of October and include a new documentation, Windows support, a bug fix for high-dimensional vectors.
+N.B.: As of today, KeOps is still in beta.
+The 0.1 version will be released on [pip](https://pypi.org/project/pykeops/) by the end of October, including a new documentation, Windows support and a bug fix for high-dimensional vectors.

 Information on the subject is available in our papers: